marcocosta97/grafite/bench/reproducibility.md

   - wget 1.19.4 (or later)
   - zsdt 0.0.1 (or later)
   - md5sum 8.28 (or later)
+- Latex full (for generating the plots)

-We advise to use a Linux machine with at least 32GB of RAM.
+We advise to use a Linux machine with at least 64GB of RAM.

 ## Building